kennethlarsen/lazy-cli/README.md

 `npm install -g lazy-cli`

 # How do I use it?
 Right now the cli only works with our domain structure.
-In version 3 this is gonna be a flag and it will create all the files at once in your current folder as default.

 You need to `cd` to a folder (`/FrontendClient/src/project`) with access to `components/` and `flux/` and then type `lazy-cli`.
 From there you can pick your domain and component name and that's it. :star:

 Be aware that the current import paths are set to the Yousee Sales path.
-This change is on the roadmap :rocket: